buendiadas/solidity-cron/README.md

 ## About

 The repo provides tools enabing to divide time in epochs on Ethereum Smart Contracts, through onchain "clocks".
-Clocks are single contracts following a common interface (`ICron.sol`), and registered in the Crontab.eth registry.
+Clocks are single contracts following a common interface (`ICron.sol`)

 ## Motivation